-Guided Imagery is a therapeutic use of visualization to bring about positive changes in thoughts and behaviors resulting in stress reduction.
+Guided Imagery Meditation is a therapeutic use of visualization to bring about positive changes in thoughts and behaviors resulting in stress reduction.
 Progressive muscle relaxation and sleep hygiene practices are introduced.

 Mindful Sobriety educates patients on recovery from substance abuse and engages them in an evidence-based mindfulness program.
 Different breathing techniques and mindfulness practices are utilized in this group with the goal of providing new skills to cope with life’s stressors.

 Mindfulness is a DBT & ACT core skill of awareness of our thoughts, emotions, and sensations in the present moment with acceptance rather than judgement.
 This group guides us through the development of the mindfulness skill.

 Nia is a holistic fitness practice that combines 52 simple moves with dance arts, martial arts, and healing arts for a movement experience for body, mind, emotion, and spirit.
 Nia is based on the body’s natural way of moving and is adaptable to individual needs and abilities.
 Mindfulness and somatic awareness are woven into each class.